pyretis.inout.formats package

 • step (int) – The cycle number we are creating output for.

-• data (tuple or list) – Here, data[0] contains a object like PathBase which is the path we are creating output for. data[1] contains the status for this path.
+• data (tuple or list) – Here, data[0] contains an object like PathBase which is the path we are creating output for data[1] contains the status for this path.

 Yields: